 (Right face for amateur climbers)

 Actually the right face of the rock can be used by amateur climbers or even tourists for climbing.
-However one needs to take help of guides and pay some nominal fee.
-The gradient of the right face is gentle and surface is easier for climbing.
+However one needs to take help of guides and pay a climbing fee.
+The gradient of the right face is gentle and the surface is easier for climbing.
 There will be guides both at the bottom and top holding the ropes at two ends so that one can climb to the top and come down.

 Left face of Tenzing Rock

 Tenzing himself used to practice climbing on this rock.
 During a visit of erstwhile Prime Minister Jawaharlal Nehru, Tenzing demonstrated a climb on this rock without any safety equipment.
 You really need to have a skill of a lizard to do this.